Late and Long-Term Effects of Cancer Treatment on Adolescents

 - Increased risk of developing another cancer later in life

-- Heart or lung problems (due to certain chemo drugs or radiation to the chest)
+- Heart or lung problems (from certain chemo drugs or radiation to the chest)

-- Hearing or vision problems (due to certain chemo drugs or radiation to the head)
+- Hearing or vision problems (from certain chemo drugs or radiation to the head)

 - Problems with other organs, such as the kidneys or bones